chemgymrl/chemgymrl/docs/lesson_2_react.md

     action[5] = 1    # Na
 ```

-Notice that we're only adding the reactants we need for the reaction to continue; 3-chlorohexane
+Notice that we're only adding the reactants we need for the reaction to continue; 3-chlorohexane and Na.

 ![reaction](https://cdn.pixabay.com/photo/2012/04/02/13/57/chemical-reaction-24562__340.png)